 Anyway, by its very nature, the internet is like a bridge that we cannot actually cross without the help of the search engines or some other trusted online index of the sort.

+Yes you do!
 Your website must be search engine optimized, first and foremost, so that a referral or any other person searching for your business by name can find, learn about, and easily be able to contact your business.
 To be more specific, your website must be search engine optimized so that the search engines can actually understand it and then show it to the right people.

 Give it a try.
 Head on over to Google.com and perform a search for the name of your business?
 What did you find?